DataDog/hiring-engineers/answers.md

 * And one that silences it all day on Sat-Sun.
 * Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.

-  *Followed this page in Docs https://docs.datadoghq.com/monitors/downtimes/ to created the downtimes.
+  *I followed this page in Docs https://docs.datadoghq.com/monitors/downtimes/ and created the two downtimes.
 Please refer to the two screenshots below.*

   *Screenshot 1: Downtime from 7pm to 9am daily on M-F*